Brunei Darussalam Maritime Museum: Exhibits

-The first gallery is called The Brunei Shipwreck Gallery and displays selection of artefacts from a shipwreck site from the coast of Brunei in 1997.
+The first gallery is called 'the Brunei Shipwreck' and displays a selection from the 13,500 artefacts recovered from a shipwreck site about 32 nautical miles from the coast of Brunei in 1997.
 The collection consists of foreign ceramics dating back to the 15th and 16th centuries.
 This gallery is the de facto focal point, thus a permanent exhibition, of the museum.